Darryl-Mbae/alx-system_engineering-devops/README.md

-  This is an Alx task
+  ## This is an Alx task

-  For further details check out README.md file in the 0x00-shell_basics folder
+  For further details check out README.md file in the respective folders